Xeiotos/ClipSync/README.md

 ### File Sharing
 - Copy a single file on MacBook (Cmd+C)
+- The client uses macOS's clipboard API to get the file reference
-- The file will be automatically transferred to the Windows temp directory
+- The file content is read and sent to the Windows server
 - The file is stored in `%TEMP%\clipsync` on Windows
 - The file is automatically copied to the Windows clipboard
 - You can then paste the file wherever you want